mikaelvesavuori/figmagic/README.md

 However: You may still want to add written guidance for usage.
 It’s just that the tokens should be able to be consumed without understanding anything specific about them.

 You should bind tokens to Figma styles whenever and wherever possible to simplify your own design work, but make sure that those are also represented in the **Tokens** page, as this page is where a developer will pick up tokens with Figmagic.

+### The types of design tokens Figmagic can extract

 You can currently extract design tokens for: